Tips Bulletin

 Lemons and Oranges

 Citrus fruits, like lemons and oranges, contain a compound called limonene.
 Limonene repels ants, so citrus fruits are excellent natural repellents.
-The work also really well to keep spiders away.
+They also work really well to keep spiders away.
 Use some lemon or orange juice on the windowsills, holes, cracks and door thresholds where ants normally get in.

 Then scatter the lemon peels and slices outside entryways.
 For an even better option, wash your floors with lemon juice of four lemons for every half gallon of water.
 If you know where the colony is, blend orange peels and water in a blender until smooth and dump directly onto the colony.